ckmardiah/ckmardiah/README.md

 ## Hi there, I'm @ckmardiah 👋
 - 🔭 I’m currently working on my dream.
 - 🌱 I’m currently learning Software Engineering.
+- 👀 I'm interested in Artificial Intelligence and Internet of Things.
 - 👯 I’m looking to collaborate on any project as beginner.
 - 📫 How to reach me: sp-chekumardiah.ckm@graduate.utm.my
 - 😄 Pronouns: ckmardiah